 How to Get to Aburahi Shrine

-- You can also take a bus from either JR Aburahi Station or JR Kōka Station (甲賀駅) and get off at Aburahi Kaikan (油日会館)
+- You can also take Kaga Area Community Bus (甲賀地区コミュニティバス) from either JR Aburahi Station or JR Kōka Station (甲賀駅) and get off at Aburahi Kaikan (油日会館).

-- As the number of services is limited, please refer to the timetable HERE to plan
+- As the number of services is limited, please refer to HERE and click (油日線) underneath the 3rd map.

 Discover Other Fascinating Attractions in Kōka City

-Kōka City is known for its ninja-themed attractions and is the hometown of one of the Six Ancient Kilns in Japan.
+Kōka City in Shiga Prefecture is known for its ninja-themed attractions and is the hometown of one of the Six Ancient Kilns in Japan.

 Furthermore, there are a couple of hidden gems for cherry blossom and fall foliage hunting.
 So check out our article on Kōka City and start planning your next trip (=ﾟωﾟ)ﾉ.